Handling S3 Throttling During High-Throughput Binlog Archiving

 export BOTO3_LOG_LEVEL=DEBUG

-For GCS pipelines, attach a debug handler to the google.cloud namespace:
+For GCS pipelines, attach a debug handler to the client namespace:

 import logging